mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 most big data problems are pretty simple.

-However, as we explore new complex algorithms or messier data science problems, these large parallel operations start to break down.
+However, as we explore new complex algorithms or messier data science problems, these large parallel operations start to become insufficiently flexible.
 For example, consider the following data loading and cleaning problem:

 1. Load data from 100 different files (this is a simple `map` operation)
 2. Also load a reference dataset from a SQL database (not parallel at all, but